 Research travel funding

-The School of Religious Studies Graduate Student Travel Awards are designed to support graduate student travel for the purposes of research (including archival research or field work) and the dissemination of research (including conference presentations and talks).
-Funding is provided in part by the GREAT program of the Graduate and Postdoctoral Studies Office and by the School of Religious Studies.
+The Graduate Research Enhancement and Travel Awards (GREAT) are allocated by the School of Religious Studies throughout the year for graduate student travel for the purposes of research (including archival research or field work) and the dissemination of research (including conference presentations and talks).

 Application deadlines are October 15, February 1 and April 1.
-Completed application form and support documents (detailed in the application form) should be e-mailed to studaffairs.relg [at] mcgill.ca (Student Affairs Coordinator).
+Completed application form and supporting documents (detailed in the application form) should be e-mailed to studaffairs.relg [at] mcgill.ca.